 Final film must be a minimum of 30 seconds long and a maximum of 5 minutes long.
 Title card and credits do not count towards the final run time, but the end credits cannot be longer than the actual film (trust us, no one wants to sit through that).

-Final film must be submitted to ATLFS no later than February 25, 2019 in order for it to be included in the final showcase (and remain eligible for any awards).
-All eligible films will screen at the Plaza Theatre on March 4, 2019.
-Two prizes will be awarded following this screening, one Jury Award and one Audience Award.
-The prize winning films will screen during the 2019 Atlanta Film Festival, alongside one or more of our official selections.
+Final film must be submitted to ATLFS no later than March 1, 2020 in order for it to be included in the final showcase (and remain eligible for any awards).
+All eligible films will screen at the Plaza Theatre on March 30, 2020.
+Two prizes will be awarded following this screening: (1) Jury Award Winner and (1) Audience Award Winner.
+The prize winning films will screen during the 2020 Atlanta Film Festival, alongside one or more of our official selections.
 Winning films will not be Official Selections of the Atlanta Film Festival.

 There is no limit to the number of members that may be on each team.
-Teams do not need to be based in Georgia, but they are solely responsible for delivering their film to the Kodak Film Lab in Atlanta by the due date as well as any other local drop off and/or pickup duties.
-One member of each team must fill out the Eventbrite application.
-It is the full responsibility of this person (“Applicant”) to agree to all the rules and terms (on behalf of their team).
-It is also the sole responsibility of the Applicant to determine allocation of screening tickets, seat in the Kodak class, any prizes that may be won, etc.
+Teams do not need to be based in Georgia, but they are solely responsible for delivering their film to Kodak Film Lab Atlanta by the due date as well as any other local drop off and/or pickup duties.
+One member of each team must register via Eventive.
+It is the full responsibility of this person (“Team Leader”) to agree to all the rules and terms (on behalf of their team).
+It is also the sole responsibility of the Team Leader to determine allocation of screening tickets, participation in the Kodak class, any prizes that may be won, etc.

 The final film solely belongs to the filmmakers, neither ATLFS nor Kodak Film Lab Atlanta claims any sort of ownership over the finished product.
 By participating, you do authorize ATLFS and Kodak to use your film (either in part or in its entirety) for promotional purposes.